evehling/cs104-tests/hw2/README.md

 ## GitInt.cpp Tests
 The testcases.cpp tests each individual function from the GitInt class.
 It's intended to be used to make sure your functions are working properly and catch any edge cases before you write process command or gitint-shell.cpp.
-I ran everything in docker, so I'm not sure how/if this works with the vm.
+This should test all of the functions we had to implement (other than process_command)--I'll probably add a separate test file for that later since that deals more with catching user errors than logic errors.

 ## To run the testcases:
 1. Make sure testcases.cpp is in the same directory as your gitint.cpp.
 You can also just copy and